MA in History

 - Perform historical research in archives and libraries and evaluate the provenance, context, validity, and biases of these sources from the past;

 - Apply the necessary research skills to produce original scholarship on a chosen historical topic using primary sources while evaluating the validity, context, and biases of secondary source literature produced by other scholars;

 - Demonstrate the ability to deploy multiple forms of communication (written, oral, and new media) to discuss their own historical scholarship and graduate-level knowledge of their chosen fields.

-Students in the MA program are required to complete at least 12 hours (four courses, one of which must be a 500-level research seminar) in one of the following major fields:
+Students in the MA program are required to complete at least 12 hours (three 400-level courses and one 500-level research seminar) in one of the following major fields: